Emergency Vet Care in Germantown, MD

 Mon – Thurs 8 a.m. – 7 p.m., Fri 8 a.m. – 6 p.m., Sat 8 a.m. – 2 p.m.

 Germantown Vet: 240-252-7467

 Blue Pearl Pet Hospital, Rockville: 301-637-3228

-If your dog, cat, or pocket pet is in need of emergency vet care, it’s important that you contact a local animal hospital immediately.
+If your dog, cat, or pocket pet is in need of emergency veterinary care, it’s important that you contact a local animal hospital immediately.
 At Germantown Vet, we offer emergency vet care services, including an on-site lab for blood work, state-of-the-art surgical facilities, and more.
-Our highly experienced and trained veterinarians can help you with all your emergency vet services—call or visit our animal hospital in Germantown, MD right away if your pet is experiencing an emergency.
+Our highly experienced and trained veterinarians can help you with all your emergency vet clinic needs—call or visit our animal hospital in Germantown, MD right away if your pet is experiencing an emergency.

-The most important thing when it comes to your pet’s health is to be safe rather than sorry.
-If your pet is exhibiting abnormal behavior and you’re concerned, call Germantown Vet right away.
-We can help you determine when it’s an emergency situation and what next steps you need to take.
+When it comes to your pet’s health, it is to be safe rather than sorry.
+If your pet is exhibiting abnormal behavior or you’re concerned your pet needs emergency animal care, call Germantown Vet right away.
+We can help you determine if it’s an emergency situation and what steps you need to take.

-Some key indicators that you’re dealing with a vet emergency include:
+Key indicators that you’re dealing with an animal care emergency include: